binbinbinv/EEMP/README.md

 # EEMP
-This is hte bioinformatic workflow to identify putative PET-degrading enzymes
+This is the bioinformatic workflow to identify putative PET-degrading enzymes